West Nile Virus Information

 Wear insect repellent containing active ingredients approved by the EPA.
-This incluides DEET, picaridin (KBR 3023), or oil of lemon eucalyptus (p-menthane 3,8-diol or PMD), catnip oil (Nepeta cataria, also known as catmint), IR 3535 or oil of citronella.
+This incluides DEET, picaridin (KBR 3023), oil of lemon eucalyptus (p-menthane 3,8-diol or PMD), catnip oil (Nepeta cataria, also known as catmint), IR 3535 or oil of citronella.
 Whenever you use an insect repellent, be sure to read and follow the label directions!
 Spray clothing with repellent because mosquitoes may bite through thin clothing.
 Wash repellent off after coming back indoors.
 Visit the EPA's Inspect Repellent Search Tool for help in finding the right insect repellent for your needs.

 Use caution when using insect repellents on children.
 Spray the repellent on your hands and then rub it on the child.
 Also, avoid applying repellent to the hands of children because these products may irritate the eyes and mouth.
-Caution: Do not use oil of lemon eucalyptus on children under 3 years of age!
+Read the label carefully and follow instructions!

 In addition, Washtenaw County encourages local municipalities to participate in larvaciding activities during the summer months.
-Larviciding involves placing materials harmful to mosquito larvae into storm drains, catch basins, and other standing water sites.
+Larvaciding involves placing materials harmful to mosquito larvae into storm drains, catch basins, and other standing water sites.
 This procedure dramatically reduces the number of mosquito larvae, thereby reducing the number of adult mosquitoes that are able to transmit the virus.
 Contact your local municipality for more information on their mosquito control plans.

 Federal, state, and local governments, along with other non-governmental organizations, are conducting disease monitoring efforts for West Nile virus infections among mosquito, bird, horse, and human populations.
 The Centers for Disease Control and Prevention (CDC) tracks all the data that is collected.

 Dead Bird Mapping